Construction Project Manager Resume Examples and Templates for 2023

 Prospective employers want specific insights regarding the projects and construction teams you’ve managed throughout your career.
 Quantify your accomplishments by emphasizing project budgets, cost-saving initiatives, and on-time delivery.

-If you worked on a particularly large buildout, you should also make a point to mention the square footage and name of the building.
-This will immediately show hiring managers that you’re a seasoned professional with a comprehensive construction and project management understanding.
+If you worked on a particularly large buildout, make a point to mention the square footage and name of the building.
+This will immediately show hiring managers you’re a seasoned professional with a comprehensive construction and project management understanding.

 Professional Experience Example #1